-Tell your valentine not to make any plans for February 14th, then make all the arrangements to recreate your first date (or another very special date – perhaps the one when you told each other "I love you" for the first time.)
-Make reservations for the same restaurant, get a tape for the car of the song that was playing on the radio, or pack a picnic of the foods and wines you had that day.
+Tell your valentine not to make any plans for February 14th, and then make all the arrangements to recreate your first date (or another very special date – perhaps the one when you told each other "I love you" for the first time).
+Make reservations for the same restaurant, get a tape for the car of the song that was playing on the radio or pack a picnic of the foods and wines you had that day.
 Don't forget to wear a similar outfit!
-In your own words, say that you've recreated the moment because it was the moment you met the person you're going to marry (or knew that you wanted to spend the rest of your lives together), then get down on one knee and pop the question!
+In your own words, say that you've recreated the moment because it was the moment you met the person you're going to marry (or knew that you wanted to spend the rest of your lives together), and then get down on one knee and pop the question!

 4. On a Walk/Drive/Sail

-Take some time to find the most romantic spot near you, then lead your Valentine there in a leisurely way, talking about why you are in love and why your relationship is so special.
-When you've arrived at the right spot, take a moment to drink in the scenery, then say something like "I wanted to bring you to a spot almost as beautiful as you are to ask you to spend the rest of your life with me.
+Take some time to find the most romantic spot near you, and then lead your Valentine there in a leisurely way, talking about why you are in love and why your relationship is so special.
+When you've arrived at the right spot, take a moment to drink in the scenery, and say something like, "I wanted to bring you to a spot almost as beautiful as you are to ask you to spend the rest of your life with me.
 Will you marry me?"

 5. At a Restaurant